Frequently asked questions (FAQ): drug-induced deaths in Europe

 PDF version of this publication

 This publication was designed as a digital-first product, structured by sections, and optimised for online reading.
 Within each chapter, you may download a PDF version of the page.
-We are also making available here a PDF version of the full report.
+We are also making available here a PDF version of the full publication.
 Please note that some errors may have occurred during the transformation process and that it is possible that this version does not contain all corrections made since the report was first published (please check the last updated date).

 Resources and references